solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 Refer to Khan lecture video: [Matrix vector products as linear transformations](https://www.khanacademy.org/math/linear-algebra/matrix-transformations/linear-transformations/v/matrix-vector-products-as-linear-transformations)

 In the GPU of a computer,
-**"ALL THE GRAPHIC PROCESSORS ARE JUST HARD-WIRED MATRIX MULTIPLIERS!" - SAL KHAN**
+**"ALL THE GRAPHIC PROCESSORS ARE JUST HARD-WIRED MATRIX MULTIPLIERS!
+ALL THEY DO IS JUST MULTIPLYING MATRICES!" - SAL KHAN**

 ![image](https://user-images.githubusercontent.com/14041622/38662516-29af0b78-3e67-11e8-997c-63760193eba9.png)